College basketball coaches discuss racism, diversity

 Kent was heartened, though, when he spent Thursday night at a march in Oregon.

-“Ninety-five percent of them were white and young,” he said, “and they were carrying ‘Black Lives Matter’ signs, ‘Protect our Freedom,’ and all these things were coming out of them, and I just sat and watched for an hour from afar.”
+“Ninety-five percent of them were white and young,” said Kent, who played for Oregon and later coached 13 seasons in Eugene.
+“And they were carrying ‘Black Lives Matter’ signs, ‘Protect our Freedom,’ and all these things were coming out of them, and I just sat and watched for an hour from afar.”

 Penn State coach Pat Chambers and Kentucky counterpart John Calipari both acknowledged as white men that they have a different perspective on the situation than minority coaches.
 That makes it even more important for them to ask questions and listen with an open heart and mind, Chambers said, “and I think we all need to do that as a society.”